callawaycloud/apex-rest-route/README.md

 For this example, we will just define three routes: `CompanyRoute`, `CompanyLocationRoute` & `CompanyEmployeeRoute`.

-We could also define a top level route for the `v1` of the API, but for this example we'll just let that be handled by the standard `@RestResource` routing.
+We could also define a top level route for `api/:versionId`, but for this example we'll just let that be handled by the standard `@RestResource` routing.

 `CompanyRoute` will be responsible for providing a response to the following URI: